itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataIO.rst

 Base idea behind any DataIO
 -----------------------------

-* The DataIO operates with plugged systems require input and output, in generally cameras and frame grabbers but also serial ports or AD-DA-converter.
+* Plugins of class **dataIO** operate systems that have input or output data, e.g. frame grabbers, cameras, serial ports, AD-DA-converters...
-* One opened DataIO handles only one connected device.
-More cameras or ADDA-converter of the same type should be managed with a corresponding number of DataIO-ports.
+* Every single instance of class *dataIO* has an exclusive communication with one connected device.
+More cameras or ADDA-converter of the same type should be managed with a corresponding number of instances.
 * Depending on the plugin, more than one DataIO can be separately controlled by the plug-number or the vendor/camera-ID.
 * Like any other plugin, every DataIO has a set of parameters, which can be set/get using python by the commands **setParam** and **getParam**.
 * Every DataIO is executed in its own thread.
-* Every DataIO can have one configuration dialog and one docking widget toolbox.
+* Every DataIO can have one configuration dialog and one toolbox (dockWidget).
-* All parameters are stored in **m_params**.
+* All parameters are stored in the member **m_params** of type QMap.
 They can be read or changed by methods **getParam** and **setParam**.
 Some parameters are read only!
-* If parameters of DataIO changes, they also must be updated in the **m_params**-map.
+* If parameters of DataIO change, they also must be updated in the **m_params**-map and the signal **parametersChanged** must be emitted.
-* To connection between the dataIO-device (e.g. the camera) is done within the c++-method **init**.
-The initialization parameter should be given to **m_params**.
-In the end it must be disconnected by method **close**.
 * The data acquisition is performed according to the grabber subtype.
 These subtypes are 'typeGrabber', 'typeADDA' and 'typeRawIO'.

 Grabber plugin